 HOW TO HIRE VIDEO PROFESSIONALS FOR OUTSOURCING

-If you’re looking to outsource video, you first need to think about all three phases of video production and which tasks you want to outsource specifically.
-Please see part 1 of this report for a discussion of that.
+If you’re looking to outsource video, you first need to think about all three phases of the video production process and decide which tasks you want to outsource specifically.
+Please see part 1 of this series for that discussion.

-From experience, I recommend outsourcing only the production and post-production phases.
-Pre-production is easy, although it might be a good idea to consult with someone who has done it before so you can learn more about potential pitfalls.
+From experience, I recommend outsourcing mainly the production and post-production phases.
+Pre-production is easier, although it is certainly a good idea to consult with someone who has done it before so you can learn more about potential pitfalls.

 Pre-production involves all the planning and anyone who has ever done project management has all the experience necessary to plan out a video project.

 If you’re adventuresome, do the post production yourself and hire someone just to shoot it for you.
 Editing is easier and more forgiving of mistakes than shooting.

 Editing is also a sit down activity whereas shooting can be back-breaking manual labor.

 However, lots of people will help you with all three phases so you don’t need a crew of twelve even if you want others to take care of every little detail.